crubly/claude-code-proxy/README.md

 KEY_REQUIRED=false
 ```

+See [.env.example](/Users/fat/Documents/claude-code-proxy/.env.example:1) for the full template.

-## How to get the token on macOS
+## Getting the token on macOS

-1. Log in to Claude CLI.
+First log in to Claude CLI, then run:
-2. Run:

 ```bash
 security find-generic-password -s "Claude Code-credentials" -w 2>/dev/null
 ```

-3. In the returned data, find the `accessToken` value.
-4. Put that value into `ANTHROPIC_AUTH_TOKEN`.
+Find the `accessToken` value in the output and put it into `ANTHROPIC_AUTH_TOKEN`.

-The `accessToken` variable is the one you need.

 ## Example request